filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 IPFS does not include a built-in mechanism to incentivize the storage of data for _other_ people.
 This is the challenge Filecoin hopes to solve.
 The Filecoin network creates a distributed storage marketplace for long-term storage.
 Nodes with a large storage capacity can rent storage to users with and get paid for it.

-Data stored on the Filecoin network is _cryptographically guaranteed_ so that the user can ensure that their data is retrievable.
-While this guarantee helps secure data on the network, data retrieval is a computationally and time-expensive operation.
-For this reason, Filecoin enables an additional retrieval market where dedicated nodes can help quickly deliver content from the network.
+The Filecoin network ensures that data is safely stored.
+However, the processes of storing (sealing), verifying (proving) and unsealing (for retrieval) are computationally expensive and can take time.
+This is specially relevant for the retrieval of data, which should happen as fast as possible.
+For this reason, Filecoin enables an additional retrieval market where dedicated nodes can help quickly deliver content from the network for a payment by keeping unsealed, cached copies.
 This delivery mechanism may make use of IPFS.

 Filecoin can be seen as a _cold_ storage layer, perfect to safely store large batches of data.
 IPFS would be the _hot_ storage layer, designed for the quick retrieval and distribution of content.